samaradw/pin7/.github/steps/3-pin-reply.md

 ✅ Let's help your community find clarity!

-When you mark a reply as the answer to a discussion, it signals to everyone that the question has been resolved.
-This is particularly helpful in Q&A-style discussions where clarity and resolution are essential.
+When you mark a reply as the answer to a Discussion, it signals to everyone that the question has been resolved.
+This is particularly helpful in Q&A-style Discussions where clarity and resolution are essential.

 ---